How to Plan an Intervention That Brings Healing Forward

 Establishing Clear Criteria for Intervention Success

 Establishing clear success criteria transforms intervention planning from hopeful intentions into measurable frameworks that guide families toward sustainable healing outcomes.
-These criteria must encompass both immediate engagement goals and long-term recovery milestones.
+These criteria must encompass both immediate engagement goals and long-term recovery milestones that reflect realistic expectations for behavioral change and family healing.
+Effective success frameworks examine multiple dimensions including treatment engagement, relationship repair, safety improvements, and sustained lifestyle changes that extend beyond initial intervention events.

 Defining and Weighting Success Indicators